sot/ska_testr/README.md

-# testr
+# Ska tester

-Testing framework for unit and regression testing
+Test definitions for unit and integration testing of Ska environment package.